 In order to browse the shelves, you need to know the “classification number” for your topic.
 Once a new book is assigned subject headings, it is then “classified” according to the Dewey Decimal Classification.
 In Dewey, the first three numbers indicate the main subject, and additional numbers are added after a decimal point to narrow the subject.
 Books and journals on historical topics are usually classified in the 900s, although much of social history gets classified in the 300s, and film is classified in the 700s.

 Once you have identified a few books on your topic by doing a subject search in the online catalog, you can browse the shelf under the same general number(s) to find related works.
-For example, if you know that the book Slaves on Screen, by Natalie Z. Davis, has the call number 791.43655 D29s, you could go to the main stacks, History & Philosophy Library, to browse the shelves under the same Dewey number to find related material.
+For example, if you know that the book Slaves on Screen, by Natalie Z. Davis, has the call number 791.43655 D29s, you could go to the Main Stacks to browse the shelves under the same Dewey number to find related material.

 Because so much of the Library collection is now stored in a high density, off-site storage facility, it's no longer possible to browse the collection as completely as it once was.
-You can, however, do "virtual shelf browsing" using the:
+You can, however, do "virtual shelf browsing" using the Library Catalog:

 If you're having trouble finding primary sources for a topic you've already started researching, go back to your secondary literature: what sources have other scholars consulted?
 These should be cited in the footnotes or endnotes and/or described in an essay in the back of the book.